gerrit-coder/plugins_coder-workspace/README.md

 - You can verify both settings at `/config/server/coder-workspace.config`.

 Opening behavior:
-- The plugin opens a single final URL.
-If `waitForAppReadyMs > 0`, it waits for the app URI to become available and then opens; no placeholder/blank tab is created.
+- By default, the plugin opens a single final URL.
+If `waitForAppReadyMs > 0`, it waits for the app URI to become available and then opens.

 Tip: After changing these values in `gerrit.config`, restart Gerrit and hard-refresh your browser to ensure the updated configuration is picked up.